 I have moved more than twenty-five times.

 My family and I built a log cabin in the woods.
 We had no construction experience at all other than a two-day log home building class.
+You can see pictures and read about it here.
 It’s amazing what you can learn on the internet!

 What you hear, you forget;